aco950/aws-cloud-prac-notes/condensed_notes.md

      - Addresses the issues with large-scale data transfers including high network costs, long transfer times and security concerns.
      - Can be used to migrate PB-scale data into S3.

    - S3 (Simple Storage Service)

    - EBS (Elastic Block Store)

    - EFS (Elastic File System)
      - Scalable, fully-managed elastic NFS file system for use with AWS services.
      - 2 classes: standard storage class and infrequent access class.

+   - Glacier (aka S3 Glacier)
+     - Data archiving and long-term backup low-cost storage solution.
+     - Secure, durable and flexible.
+     - Part of S3.
+     - S3 Glacier Deep Archive is for data that is accessed once or twice a year.

 ## Integrated Services - Other Products